|The Thomas Legion

 |William Holland Thomas

-In 2003 the "Last Surviving Union Widow" died; her husband had fought against Thomas' Legion 140 years
+city in order to negotiate its own capitulation.
+Whereas in 2003 the Last Surviving Union Widow died, her late husband had fought against Thomas' Legion some 140

 Thomas' Legion of Indians and Highlanders